Kennebec Land TrusT

-Independent Research Opportunities: In addition to our Summer Internship Program, KLT provides opportunities for students to conduct independent research focused on wildlife and plant ecology, land use history, and conservation and resource management.
+Optional Independent Research Opportunities: In addition to our Summer Internship Program, KLT provides opportunities for students to conduct independent research focused on wildlife and plant ecology, land use history, and conservation and resource management.
+Students can work with an advisor from their college or university on their independent projects and will be asked to submit a short summary of their research to KLT upon completion of their project.
 This summer we are specifically looking for students to conduct projects focused on:

-1) the economic and conservation benefits of local wood economies 2) stream ecology 3) rare plant research 4) invasive plants 5) the agricultural land use history of inland Maine islands.
+1) enhancing wildlife habitat in managed forestlands 2) stream ecology 3) rare plant research 4) invasive plant ecology and control 5) the agricultural land use history of inland Maine islands 6) the economic and conservation benefits of local wood economies.

 In addition to these topics, we welcome other project proposals.

 Students' studies have the potential to enhance KLT's educational offerings, and to inform property management plans and our Strategic Conservation Plan.

 KLT will help students frame research questions and identify properties on which to conduct research.